jlgerber/cpp_happy_fun_time/session_04/session4.md

 ```
 cmake_minimum_required(VERSION 3.6)
 ```
 Now, I don't know what version of cmake you are using.
-Actually, we will be able to get away with specifying an earlier version if you only have an earlier verison; nothing we are going to do really leverages any new cmake features, but this should be fine assuming you have just downloaded cmake.
+Actually, we will be able to get away with specifying an earlier version if you only have an earlier version; nothing we are going to do really leverages any new cmake features, but this should be fine assuming you have just downloaded cmake.
 Otherwise, specify 3.0 or 2.8 or whatever you have.

 Next, we need to give our project a name.
 This doesn't have to be the same name as the parent directory by the way.